FFmpeg/FFmpeg/SMP/readme.txt

 with them are not covered by ShiftMediaProject and so they should be used with discretion.

-*** Building with YASM ***
+*** Building with NASM ***

-In order to build FFmpeg using msvc you must first download and install YASM.
+In order to build FFmpeg using msvc you must first download and install NASM.
-YASM is required to compile all assembly files.
+NASM is required to compile all assembly files.

-1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSYASM/releases/latest
+1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSNASM/releases/latest

 2) Once downloaded simply follow the install instructions included in the download.